D.I.C.E. Award for Racing Game of the Year

 The D.I.C.E.
 Award for Racing Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This recognizes "titles that allow the user to participate in a contest in which the objective is to convey an object through a course of virtual physical progress as quickly as possible.
 Racing games may involve competition against other user-controlled competitors or against system controlled competitors.
 Racing games must simulate vehicular motion".
 All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.
 It was originally presented as Console Racing Game of the Year, with its first winner being Diddy Kong Racing, developed and published by Rare.

-The award's most recent winner is F1 24, developed by Codemasters and published by Electronic Arts.
+The award's most recent winner is Mario Kart World, developed by Nintendo EPD and published by Nintendo.